k0pernicus/Tr0nJS/README.md

 ======

-Need to create an AI + manage bug for the collisions (player).
+manage bugs for the collisions (player) and to program a better Artificial Intelligence.